Fantastic and astonishing near death experiences of Captain John Smith when a colonist at Jamestown

 yet we find Smith in his writing never assigned any blame

-sailing back to England he was in agony from his burn
+Sailing back to England he was in agony from his burn

 his wound would heal…… and he would return

-four years later he’s exploring again
+Four years later he’s exploring again

 Two near death experiences- 1st Smith is captured but spared while the men with him are killed